 If there is one place I don’t like spending my time, it is at a hospital.
 I doubt many people do.
 Going to the hospital is not usually a joyful experience unless you are having a baby or receiving the “you are cancer free” news.
 Those are my only two truly joyful hospital experiences up to now.
 I have spent quite a bit of time in hospitals in the past 11 years and I am happy to say that the majority of that time was spent in Spanish hospitals, except a brief experience in Switzerland.
 Spain has an exceptional healthcare system.
 It ranks extremely high both in Europe and worldwide.
 I realize that there are many different opinions about universal healthcare and also people who may have had negative experiences when dealing with the system.
 However, this is about my experience and I only have positive comments to make about Spain and its healthcare system.
 I am happy to say that my daughter has had minimal reasons for care except for her birth, a pulmonary stenosis that cleared up in a few years and her random visits for a common illness or vaccinations.
 That pretty much sums up her experience until now and I hope it stays that way.
 With an exception to this past Covid filled year, we are always able to get an appointment either the same day or the next at our local health clinic.
 My daughter only had two different pediatricians in her 14 years here in Granada and we loved them both!
 This year she has now moved up to a general practitioner.
 How did that happen so soon?

 I am a freelancer so I pay Social Security through my monthly “autonomous” payments.
 However, let me state that healthcare in Spain is socialized and FREE!
 During the times when I was either unemployed or too ill to work, my healthcare was completely and 100 percent covered.
 The only exception to this was when I chose to do necessary treatments with a private doctor so I would be able to keep my promise to one of the companies that I worked for and have available dates to be working.
 In retrospect, I would never do this again.
-It was expensive for me and I was treated none the better by the company for doing so.
-Besides, most of the best medicine exists at the public hospitals, many of which are connected to the university medical school which is the case here in Granada.
+Our health should always be number one and most of the best medicine practice exists at the public hospitals, many of which are connected to the university medical school which is the case here in Granada.

 Healthcare is a touchy subject for many people so I am only going to share my personal experience.
 Thanks to our lovely pandemic my last necessary surgery was put on a waitlist a year ago.
 Basically, if you were not going to die without it, all procedures and operations were waitlisted and with good reason.
 I had been told that I would probably have my surgery in July or August of 2021.
 In my mind I imagined receiving the call that I would finally have my regular job again and receive a call from the hospital on the same day.
 Murphy’s Law.
 Thankfully that wasn’t the case.
 My last doctors visit set off an alarm of urgency and I was called in much sooner.
 With just two days to prepare I notified friends, filled the refrigerator for my daughter, received my negative Covid test and took my last long walk for awhile making my way to the hospital.
 You are not allowed to have a companion unless completely necessary and if you do, the companion must be “admitted” and “discharged” with the patient.
 I was not about to subject anyone to sleeping in one of those chairs for who knows how many nights even if they are fed three meals a day and able to choose the “diet” of their choice.
 And in the end the care I received was above and beyond what is expected.